 You can open the optimizer by pressing F5 or through the optimizer menu.

-The optimizer GUI (click image to see an enlarged version of the image) shows the level at the top left, so you can always see which level is currently opened for optimizing.
+The optimizer GUI (click the image for a larger view) shows the level at the top right, so you can always see which level is currently open for optimization.

-At the top right a log is displayed showing information about the optimizer process.
+There is also a log showing information about the optimization process.

-Below the level display and log display there are several input elements which can be used to adjust the optimizer.
+In addition, there are several input elements that can be used to adjust the optimizer.

 At the top right a log is displayed: